 - It means 2nd RX radio still protected and if you have a SWR protection built-in into your amplifier you will knew the problem right the next second.
 If you do not have such a protection it is highly recommended to use some SWR/Power meter with SWR using PTT line protection, like this one : PowerMonitorIII_v4.

 - The achievable BPF adjacent band isolation could be a very high number and it sounds like “the more isolation the better” but the price for it will be a higher Insertion Loss and more difficult to get a low VSWR.

-- It is a nice idea to use a radio band decoder, like this one from RemoteQTH.com or any other with a relay output, to turn ON a required High Power BPF cooling fan.
+- It is a nice idea to use a radio band decoder, like this one from RemoteQTH.com or any other with a relay output, to turn ON a required High Power BPF cooling fan only when band chosen.
 This approach will decrease a fan noise and will allow all cooling fans last longer.
 With SO2R setup only two BPF’s cooling fans will be running simultaneously.

 It is hard to melt a copper wire to destroy the filter but with temperature goes up the coil changes its dimension if not built on a ceramic core.
 Yes, it is a very good idea to use ceramic cores for coils inside the BPF, but it is an expensive and hard to find part today.

 -0.4 dB of Isolation Loss is 10% loss of applied power.
 For 1500 watt output power this is 150 watt dissipation inside the BPF with 100% cycle.
 Of course, our CW/SSB TX cycle is not 100 % .
 We can consider this 150 watt dissipation an average between 65-100 watts.
 The -0.3 dB loss brings that level below 50 watt.

-BPFs I designed can work without air cooling for 1000-1500 watts depending on a band.
+BPFs can work without air cooling for 1000-1500 watts depending on a band.
 For a low bands, such as 40-80 meter bands, all coils have more wire turns than those for a high bands, especially for a 10 meter band and such coils are easier to cool off.